grutig/fab_password_recover/README.md

     `from app import passrec`
    at the end of __init__.py
 3) append `config.append.py` to `config.py` and set correct values
-5) place all the template files in `templaes/appbuilder/general/security` directory.
+5) copy all the template files in `templates` directory.

 done